iamantoniodinuzzo/CineMates/README.md

 CineMates aims to be a customizable app and my intention is to make every feature customizable by the user.

-I am currently working on the branch [feat/series-details](https://github.com/Indisparte/CineMates/tree/99-serie-details) in which I am integrating support for TV series by **generalizing existing designs and classes** for greater code **abstraction**.
+I am currently working on the branch [feat/series-details](https://github.com/Indisparte/CineMates/tree/99-serie-details) in which I am integrating support for TV series by **generalizing existing designs and classes** for greater code **abstraction** e design improvement.

 ## 🗝 API Key.